umbraco/UmbracoDocs/15/umbraco-cms/reference/security/external-login-providers.md

 This community-created package with a complete Umbraco solution incl. an SQLite database demonstrates how OpenID Connect can be used: [Umbraco OpenIdConnect Example](https://github.com/jbreuer/Umbraco-OpenIdConnect-Example).

-It is great for testing and for trying out the implementation before building it into your own project.
+It is great for testing and for trying out the implementation before building it into your project.

 **This project is not managed or maintained by Umbraco HQ.**